 Costs are according to your cures.
 Consultation 50 USD

 DOLPHIN WATCHING IN MANZANILLO:

-Early in the morning your guide takes you out by boat to watch the groups of dolphin living near Manzanillo.
-The dolphins like to play with the boats and your legs and arms.
+Your guide takes you out by boat to watch the groups of dolphins living near Manzanillo.
+The dolphins like to play with the boats.
 An amazing experience.
 You will see the bottle nose dolphin, the tucuxi and the painted Atlantic dolphin.

 AVIARIOS DEL CARIBE, SLOTH CENTER:

 You can learn about the behavior and the habitat of the amazing sloths, observe the adults and the baby sloths during their feeding process.
 Aviarios also offers a bird watching tour by canoe in the backwaters of their nature reserve.